nrhirani/node-qpdf/README.md

 # node-qpdf2

 A very simple wrapper for [qpdf](https://github.com/qpdf/qpdf) which is a content-preserving transformations on PDF files.
 It includes encrypting and decrypting PDF with AES 256, AES 128, RC4 (128 & 40) encryption algorithms.
-This is a fork of [nrhirani/node-qpdf](https://github.com/nrhirani/node-qpdf)
+This is a fork of [nrhirani/node-qpdf](https://github.com/nrhirani/node-qpdf), adding Promises and Types.

 ## Dependencies
 * [Node.js](http://nodejs.org/)